huangda185/Heart_Failure_Prediction_Model/README.md

 People who are likely to have heart disease can get preventive treatment or lifestyle modification.

 #### Data Sources
-Heart Failure Prediction Dataset that includes 11 clinical features for predicting heart disease events.
+Heart Failure Prediction Dataset that includes 11 clinical features for predicting heart failures.
 Source of the data was provided by Kaggle https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction/data

+Description of Files
+'data' - Dataset that includes 11 clinical features for predicting heart failures.

+'heart_failure.ipynb' - this file contains the code that compares the different classifying models.

 #### Methodology
 Compare different classifers and their accuracy scores to determine what is the best classifer to help predict if a patient will develop heart disease.